scottstanfield/markdown-to-json/README.md

     -V, --version            output the version number
     -w --width <int>         max width of preview text [70].
 Set to 0 for no preview.
     -p --pretty              format JSON with newlines
-    -o --outfile <filename>  filename to save json to [output.json]
+    -c --content             include the full content of the file unabridged -o --outfile <filename>  filename to save json to [output.json]